jejacks0n/teaspoon/README.md

 ### Using Require.js

-You can configure your suite to boot with require.js by setting the `boot_partial` to `"boot_require_js"`.
+You can configure your suite to boot with require.js by setting the suite `boot_partial` directive to `"boot_require_js"`.

-Then in your spec helper, be sure to require require.js.
+Be sure to require `require.js` in your spec helper.
 Teaspoon doesn't include it as a support library, so you'll need to provide your own.

 ```javascript
 //= require require